Masterpiece Story: Sonho Tropical by Beatriz Milhazes

-James W Singer 21 November 2022
+James W Singer 13 March 2023

-min Read23 April 2022
+min Read23 January 2023

 In 1873 when this painting was created by the Realist master Édouard Manet, the Gare Saint–Lazare was the largest and busiest train station in Paris.
 But here it is rather invisible.
 The main subject of the piece is the woman with a child.
 The woman is Victorine Meurent, also a painter and Manet’s favorite model in the 1860s who appeared also in his Olympia and the Luncheon on the Grass, and the child is the daughter of a fellow painter and neighbor Alphonse Hirsch, who allowed Manet to use his garden to create The Railway.

 The pensive subject is wearing a dark hat and navy blue dress with white details and is looking towards the viewer, while a sleeping puppy, a fan and an open book rest in her lap.
 A little girl next to her is wearing a contrast white dress with large blue bow, standing her back to the viewer, watching through the railings as a train passes beneath them.
-Maybe she is a 19th century young trainspotter?
+Maybe she is a 19th-century young trainspotter?
 The black band in the girl’s hair echoes the black band around the neck of the woman.
 Resting on a parapet to the right of the painting is a bunch of grapes, perhaps indicating that the painting was made in the autumn.
 The dog may be a reference to Titian’s Venus of Urbino; Manet had earlier echoed Titian’s composition in his Olympia.

-Instead of choosing the traditional natural view as background for an outdoor scene, Manet opted for the iron grating.
 The only evidence of the train and the train station itself is a white cloud of steam.
 In the background, we can see modern apartment buildings including the house on the Rue de Saint-Pétersbourg, near the Place de l’Europe, where Manet had rented a studio since July 1872 – and also a signal box and the Pont de l’Europe famously depicted by Gustave Caillebotte.